technomancy/bussard/spoilers/characters.md

   Works with Aperture to piggy-back data transmission on top of each portal open cycle.

-* Luminous Enterprises (Yueh)
-  Originally adapted portal technology for human construction.
-Barred from further portal development by treaty, but continuing it covertly.
-Can't colonize traditionally without constructing large colony ships, which would be noticed, so they are researching coldsleep as an alternative.

 * Post-Terran Mining Company (Tana)
   The primary driver behind the colonization of Tana.
 Government of Tana is arguably a front for PTMC.